melastmohican/resume/README.md

 **Logic20/20**, Seattle, Washington

 T-Mobile Social & Messaging Product Development (SMPD):

--	Designed and implemented micro-service infrastructure for event broker bot
+* Designed and implemented micro-service infrastructure for event broker bot
--	Designed, created and consumed various Restful APIs
+* Designed, created and consumed various Restful APIs
--   Created webhooks for processing direct messages from social platforms
--	Collaborated with business partners, QA and other teams on delivering high performance message driven applications.
+* Collaborated with business partners, QA and other teams on delivering high performance message driven applications.
+* Worked on designs and research for new features we would be able to deliver in the future.
+* Mentored new developers on the team to make them contributing members.
+* Participated in cross‐organization efforts to improve the overall latency of the services.
+* Migrated over 150 microservices from Mesos to Kubernetes.

 ```
 Java, Spring Boot, Microservices, Spring Cloud, Spring Data JPA, AWS, Apache Kafka, Kafka Streams, DynamoDB, Docker, Jenkins, Maven, GIT, JSON, Chatbots, Restful APIs
 ```